plhosk/book-trader/README.md

 - Add your books by entering the ISBN.
 Browse books that others have added.
 - Request a book trade by selecting the book you want and offering one of your own in return.
 - View and manage your incoming and outgoing trade offers.
+- After accepting a trade, nothing happens.
+If this were a real website instead of a coding exercise, this would be when each user sends their book to the other by traditional mail.

 ---